PluribusDigital/pluribusdigital-com/content/join/benefits.md

 * All full-time employees are covered for the amount of one times salary up to a maximum of $100,000.
 * Benefit reductions begin at age 65.

-### Paid Time Off

-* Full-time employees accrue paid time off (PTO) on a monthly basis.
-The accrued PTO is to be used at the employee’s discretion for time away from work (i.e., vacation days, sick days, to care for a sick child, doctor appointments, and holidays.)
-Pluribus does not offer a paid holiday schedule-you use PTO for holiday pay.
-* There is no limit on the amount of PTO that can be carried over.
-* Any earned and unused PTO hours are paid to employees when they leave the company.

 ### Short Term Disability Insurance

 * The company provides short-term disability coverage for full-time eligible employees at no cost to the employee.